Welcome to the Informational Website for the Subaru Settlement*

 Coronavirus (COVID-19) Update

 Given the fluidity of the coronavirus pandemic, we are closely monitoring developments.
-However, subject to government direction, we do not anticipate any disruptions regarding this class action at this time.
+However, subject to government direction, we do not anticipate any additional disruptions regarding this class action at this time.

 While our call centre remains fully operational, recent surges in land line and cellular phone services by Canadians is saturating national service providers’ networks and may cause disruption to call centre services, resulting in longer queue times.
 As an alternative you may wish to contact our office by email.